google/highway/g3doc/quick_reference.md

 ## Operations

-In the following, the argument or return type `V` denotes a vector with `N` lanes.
-Operations limited to certain vector types begin with a constraint of the form `V`: `{u,i,f}{8/16/32/64}` to denote unsigned/signed/floating-point types, possibly with the specified size in bits of `T`.
+In the following, the argument or return type `V` denotes a vector with `N` lanes, and `M` a mask.
+Operations limited to certain vector types begin with a constraint of the form `V`: `{prefixes}[{bits}]`.
+The prefixes `u,i,f` denote unsigned, signed, and floating-point types, and bits indicates the number of bits per lane: 8, 16, 32, or 64.
+Any combination of the specified prefixes and bits are allowed.
+Abbreviations of the form `u32 = {u}{32}` may also be used.

 ### Initialization